top of page

 Bedřich Roth: pioneer in Sleep Medicine

-Click here for our IH Factsheet* and click here to read a comprehensive review** of how we have gone from the identification of Idiopathic Hypersomnia to where we are now.
-This review is drawn from nearly 60 references, including at least 40 peer reviewed studies on Idiopathic Hypersomnia and Narcolepsy that span more than 6 decades as well as numerous personal conversations with the world's leading Idiopathic Hypersomnia researchers.
+Click here to read a comprehensive review** of how we have gone from the identification of Idiopathic Hypersomnia to where we are now.
+This review is drawn from nearly 60 references, including at least 40 peer reviewed studies on Idiopathic Hypersomnia and Narcolepsy that span more than six decades, as well as numerous personal conversations with the world's leading Idiopathic Hypersomnia researchers.

 **Our comprehensive review was written in 2018.
 Two papers were published in 2020 that provide an update to our review.
 Please refer to references 6 and 7 below.